indra1sen/searchenginepy/README.md

 It uses the features such as web crawling, indexing, page ranking etc. to give the accurate and fast result.
 It can be accessed from all the geographic location, provided there is internet service.
 The project resembles famous search engines Google and Bing to a fair extent.
-Also see,
-Virtual Memory Management System
-Video Chat Python App
-More Python Projects

 Conclusion: